Food Hussy Recipes » Recipe

 How much meat do I need for pulled pork sliders?

 One pound of pulled pork was perfect for a 12 pack of Hawaiian rolls.
-If you’re making a bigger batch, same rules apply – and you could easily use a rimmed baking sheet to hold more sliders.
 Just leave a little space around the edges for spillage and melting!

 How to make pulled pork sliders with Hawaiian rolls?